Oncinotis tenuiloba

-Oncinotis tenuiloba grows as a scrambling shrub or liana up to 30 m long.
+Oncinotis tenuiloba, or magic rope, grows as a scrambling shrub or liana up to 30 m long.
 Its flowers feature a yellow-green corolla.
 Fruit is pale brown with paired follicles, each up to 30 cm long.
-Vernacular names for the plant include "magic-rope".
 Its habitat is evergreen forest from sea-level to 1500 m altitude.
 O. tenuiloba is found in Nigeria, Cameroon, the Central African Republic, the Republic of Congo, the Democratic Republic of Congo, Ethiopia, Sudan, Kenya, Uganda, Tanzania, Malawi, Mozambique, Zambia, Zimbabwe and South Africa.